-C# - Variables
+C# Variables Types

 In C#, Variables allows you to store and manipulate the data.
 They have a specific data type which defines the type of the information they can hold.
+We have different types of variables available in C#.

 In C#, Variables can be categorized as: